agama-project/agama-project.github.io/docs/user/unattended/profile/files.md

 Although the intention is to work with text files, Agama does not impose any limitation of the kind of files you can deploy.
 So using a URL to a binary file should work too.

-:::note
+:::note Generating a file using a script

 Unlike AutoYaST, Agama does not allow to generate the file using an script.
 For that use case, you might use the [scripts](./scripts) section.

 :::